Curated OER

 Walking on Frozen Ground

-Young scholars listen to an Elder speak about permafrost structures in their area.
-In this permafrost lesson plan, students listen to the guest speaker, take a tour outside to view permafrost structures, and draw them.
+Students listen to an Elder speak about permafrost structures in their area.
+For this permafrost lesson plan, students listen to the guest speaker, take a tour outside to view permafrost structures, and draw them.